Suburban Rail Loop: SRL North

 SRL North between Box Hill station and Melbourne Airport would be constructed after SRL East, and include stops at Doncaster, a middle suburb long proposed for the terminus of a new rail line; Heidelberg station on the Hurstbridge line; Reservoir station on the Mernda line; Bundoora, home to the main campus of La Trobe University; Broadmeadows station on the Craigieburn line; and the airport itself.
 This section of the SRL would also be constructed entirely underground, and Broadmeadows would function as a "super-hub" for the Seymour and North East regional lines.

 The 2021 SRL business case proposed opening SRL North in two stages, the first running from Box Hill to Reservoir and the second between Reservoir and Melbourne Airport.

-SRL Airport (Melbourne Airport Rail)

-The under-construction Melbourne Airport rail link between the airport and Sunshine station will form the SRL Airport section of the loop, with one intermediate station at Keilor East.
-This section will not be connected to SLR East and SRL North, but instead be part of the conventional rail network and run into the Melbourne CBD via Sunshine and the Metro Tunnel.
-Interchange would be required at Melbourne Airport station and Sunshine station to connect with other sections of the SRL.

-This section would be mostly constructed along the existing railway corridor at surface level, commencing construction at the same time as the SRL East section in 2022.
-It was originally planned to open in 2029-2030, however, that date was pushed back to 2033 following a dispute over whether to construct the airport station above ground or underground.

 SRL West

 Apart from the termini at Sunshine and Werribee, the Strategic Assessment did not identify specific routes, intermediate stations or connections to other lines for SRL West, and suggested it would be the final section constructed.
 The Western Rail Plan published by Transport for Victoria in October 2018 suggested that the role of SRL West could be undertaken by electrifying the Deer Park – West Werribee line to Wyndham Vale station as an extension of the radial suburban network, and extending the Werribee line to meet it at Wyndham Vale.
 Later documents released by the government confirmed that Wyndham Vale would become an interchange station.